Communication in Marriage: Grow Closer Together Not Further Apart

 There are several benefits of effective communication in marriage.

-1. Communication creates a stronger bond.
-One importance of communication in your marriage is that it strengthens the bond between couples.
+One of the most important benefits of good communication in marriage is that it strengthens the bond between couples.
 Communication brings couples closer to each other.
 Communication is a good medium for couples to share their experiences and thoughts to each other.
 Sharing each other’s stories and experiences will help couples form a special bond or connection with each other.
 On the other hand, the lack of communication could push couples to develop separate lives which is of course not healthy in a relationship.
 Couples may start to grow apart if they have poor communication in their marriage.

 If you really want to begin learning effective communication with your spouse, you will want to get the negative feelings out.
 If you harbour negative feelings and thoughts about your spouse without letting them out, not only will these feelings consistently tug on your heart and thoughts, you stand the chance of letting them come out at the worst times.